-Our mission is to bring professional theater experiences to greater Minnesota communities that will inspire people to value and embrace theater as part of a reflective and thoughtful life, and to engage local residents in presenting high-quality theater in their home communities.
 We choose works that are relevant to small-town communities and perform them in venues important to the community’s historical narrative.
-We believe that by producing high-quality, interactive theater and performing it, alongside local actors, in a significant historical site, we create transformative experiences for both performers and audiences.
+By producing and performing high-quality, interactive theater alongside local actors at significant historical sites we create reflective and transformative experiences for both performers and audiences.

 In the summer of 2011, Lueverne Seifert and Darcey Engen headed a project bringing Anton Chekhov's classic "The Cherry Orchard" to the historic John Lind House in New Ulm, Minnesota, Seifert's home town.
 They assembled a group of six professional theater artists from the twin cities and preformed along side four New Ulm actors as well as a local five-piece polka band.
 They held nine performances in one week, all of which we sold out before opening day.
 It was a huge success and they were hooked.

 In the summer of 2012, Seifert received a grant to expand the project and brought "The Cherry Orchard" to five historic homes in five small towns and cities of Minnesota, including Blue Earth, Kenyon, Little Falls, Taylors Falls and Worthington.
 Prior to the tour, Seifert and Engen visited each town and held workshops, helping to find the local actors and musicians that we worked with along the way.

 Traveling with our group of seven professional theater artists they spent one week in each town, living, rehearsing and performing seven shows a week.
 Each week, as they traveled, the local cast and musicians changed.
 In every town they were able to directly involve six to 10 local actors and musicians in the staging and re-imagining of the play based on the needs and attributes of each of the beautiful homes that they performed in.